Start date: August 19, 2019

 This programme provides a specialised education in management for those holding a bachelor’s degree in engineering.

-This master programme provides a specialised education in management for those holding a bachelor degree in engineering.
 It is designed to meet the increasing demand for graduates that combine their technical understanding with the application of management knowledge in the industrial and engineering sectors.
 This competence is as important for renewal of local small and medium sized companies as for integration of big international supply chains.

 All courses are taught in English.
 Due to the fact that Jönköping International Business School and School of Engineering at Jönköping University are international schools with international faculty and that this programme is open to students from around the world, the courses have a diverse participation of students providing an international learning experience both in atmosphere and course content.